Australian Secret Intelligence Service: The Sheraton Hotel incident

 Following the incident, The Sunday Age disclosed the names, or the assumed names, of five of the operators involved.
 The journalist noted that "according to legal advice taken by The Sunday Age there is no provision that prevents the naming of an ASIS agent".
 Although not included within the public version of the report, the Hope Royal Commission prepared an appendix that would appear to have dealt with the security and foreign relations consequences of The Sunday Ages disclosure of participants' names.
 Subsequently, in A v Hayden, the High Court held that the Commonwealth owed no enforceable duty to ASIS officers to maintain confidentiality of their names or activities.
+This is no longer the case following the assent of the Intelligence Services Act of 2001, whereby disclosing a person as "being, or having been, an agent or staff member of ASIS" is punishable by 10 years in prison.

 At the time of the Sheraton Hotel incident, the extant Ministerial Directive permitted ASIS to undertake "covert action", including "special operations" which, roughly described, comprised "unorthodox, possibly para-military activity, designed to be used in case of war or some other crisis".
 Following the incident and the recommendations of the Royal Commission, the covert action function was apparently abolished.
 The functions of ASIS can be found in section 6 of the Intelligence Services Act, as can those functions which are proscribed by the act.

 Ultimately, in executing the operation, the operators were found to have used considerable force, menacing a number of the staff and guests with weapons and physically assaulting the hotel manager.
 Hope found Ryan to be at fault for authorising the training operation in a public place using concealed weapons.
 Ryan resigned in February 1984.
 Hope said it was not part of his terms of reference to make findings or recommendations on whether any individual had committed any offence.
 However, he did note that the individuals could potentially be prosecuted by the State of Victoria with a long list of criminal offences, including possession of firearms without a licence, possession of prohibited implements (including machine guns, silencers and housebreaking tools), aggravated burglary in possession of a firearm, common assault, wilful damage to property, possession of a disguise without lawful excuse and numerous motor vehicle offences.
 More than a year after the raid, the Victorian Director of Public Prosecutions concluded that while certain offences had been committed, including criminal damage and assault with a weapon, there was insufficient evidence to charge any person with a specific offence.

 Victorian Holdings Ltd, the company managing the hotel, subsequently took legal action against the Commonwealth on behalf of itself and 14 hotel staff.
 The matter was settled out of court; the hotel was offered $300,000 in damages.
 The total payout to the hotel and staff was $365,400.